 Siesta Beach is a Fun Florida Road Trip

 We see a lot of beaches on our Florida road trips.
 Many have beautiful white soft sandy beaches like Clearwater Beach or the remote Cayo Costa island.
 These beaches are mainly formed from tiny pieces of coral over thousands of years.
 Siesta Beach sand is brilliantly white, but the sand is 90% quartz.
 While normal beaches can be hot on your feet, this quartz sand reflects heat, and it actually feels cool on a hot day!

 Siesta Beach has been voted the Number One beach in the country by a travel website several years ago.
 It was also ranked Number 11 in the world!
 If size matters, they certainly got it right.
 Siesta Beach is long and wide.
 The public parking lot alone is larger than many island beaches in Florida!
 Plenty of playground space for the kids and a snack shop or two when you are hungry.

 Because Siesta Beach is so wide and long it could be one of the largest beaches in Florida.
 We know it is in our top 10 or 15 best beaches we have visited on our Florida road trips.

 Perhaps Siesta Key could be the least developed island property for hotels.
 Many islands like St. Pete Beach, Amelia Island, Key Largo and Marco Island are loaded with chain hotels.
 They have every major brand with hundreds of rooms rising several floors over the island.
 That is not the case on Siesta Key.
 Yes, there are a few chains, but for the most part, small to medium size hotels and resorts dot the island.
 Most are clean and colorful.
 Some are directly across from the beach and others nestled in the many tree-covered streets.

-Siesta Key can be visited any time of the year.
+Siesta Key can be a Florida road trip any time of the year.
 However, we recommend weekdays during off-season periods.
-You won’t have competition for beach space, restaurant seats or parking spots in July to November.
+You won’t have competition for beach space, restaurant seats, or parking spots from July to November.